softseco/paper-protocol/README.md

 ## Architecture overview

-PAPER eUSD by Softseco is backed 1:1 by a reserve held in a documented allocation:
+eUSD by Softseco is backed 1:1 by a reserve held in a documented allocation:

 | Tranche | Share | Instruments |
 |---|---|---|